darraghoriordan/darragh-oriordan-com/src/pages/2021/02/12/git-list-files-changed-my-branch-master/index.md

 and copy paste into terminal.
 Done!

 There is probably a neat one-liner bash command that could modify and pipe git output directly into prettier but I don't know how to do that.
-This works great if not doing this too often.
+This works great if not doing this too often!

 You could also try replacing the new lines from git diff with a space in your editor and supplying the list to prettier that way.
 I haven't tested this though!

 ```shell
 npx prettier --write src/mypath/file1.ts src/mypath/file2.ts src/mypath/file3.ts
 ```

+Note: if you just need to prettify files in a commit you can use [pretty quick](https://www.npmjs.com/package/pretty-quick)